gbv/pica-patch/specification.md

 4. **Sort fields** of *R* as defined by [requirements](#requirements).

-*Note: Patch is an idempotent operation except removal of fields.
-Patching a record multiple times with the same PICA patch record does not change the result if the PICA Patch record contains no fields annotated with minus.*
+Patching is an idempotent operation: that means patching a record multiple times with the same PICA Patch record does not change the result.

 ## Examples